smartcuc/COVID-19/README.md

 In addition, I would recommend using appNew.js.
 The reason for that is the issue with the recovered figures from JHU.

 # Update 04 April 2020
 Clean up and adding fields of appNew.js and ccp.json.
-The db structure has been extended by daily new conformed, deaths, and recovered as well added ISO 3166 alpha-2, lat, long, and geohash.
+The db structure has been extended by daily new confirmed, deaths, and recovered as well added ISO 3166 alpha-2, lat, long, and geohash.

 fields: